Ratio of Debt to Income

 - Gross monthly income of $8,000 x .41 = $3,280 can be applied to recurring debt plus housing expenses

-If you'd like to run your own numbers, feel free to use our superb Mortgage Qualification Calculator.
+If you'd like to run your own numbers, we offer a Mortgage Qualification Calculator.

-Don't forget these ratios are just guidelines.
-We'd be happy to help you pre-qualify to determine how much you can afford.
+Don't forget these ratios are only guidelines.
+We'd be thrilled to go over pre-qualification to determine how much you can afford.